-Plant marigolds in seed pots or flats where they will have good drainage.
+Sow marigolds in seed pots or flats where they will have good drainage.
 Cover seeds with 1/4 inch of vermiculite or perlite.
 Rather than wetting the soil directly, use a spray bottle to keep the soil moist.
-Keep the soil temperature around 60 to 70 degrees Fahrenheit.
+Keep the soil temperature around 70 to 75 degrees Fahrenheit.

 Germination: Stages 1 and 2

-If provided with the right climate, soil conditions and lighting, marigold seeds begin to germinate in three to five days, which is part of stage 1.
+If provided with the right climate, soil conditions and lighting, germination time for marigolds is five to eight days, which is part of stage 1.
 Promote germination in your seeds by covering the seed pots or flats to block out light.
 Test the soil pH to ensure that it is 6.0 to 6.2.
-Stage 2 occurs when the radicle emerges from the soil after germination.
+Stage 2 occurs when the first root called the radicle emerges from the soil after germination.

 Cotyledons: Stages 3 and 4

-When the cotyledon, or the first green stem, appears at stage 3, begin fertilizing the marigolds with 50 to 75 parts per million of nitrate from calcium or potassium nitrate fertilizers, according to Auburn University.
+The cotyledons, or the embryonic leaves, appear at stage 3.
+Wait to begin fertilizing the marigold sprout with a mild water-soluble fertilizer when the first set of true leaves appears.
 At this stage, marigolds can start receiving full sunlight.
-Temperatures should remain between 60 and 65 degrees Fahrenheit to promote flowering and to allow the stem to continue to grow.
-At stage 4, the marigold's cotyledon will unfold and make way for flowering.
+Temperatures should remain between 65 and 75 degrees Fahrenheit to promote flowering and to allow the stem to continue to grow.

 Flowering: Stage 5

-Flowering occurs in marigolds 45 to 50 days after planting, according to West Virginia University.
+Flowering occurs in marigolds 30 to 50 days after sowing seeds.
 At this time, you can transfer a marigold to a garden or pot.
 Keep the soil moist and remove spent flower heads to promote continuous flowering.
-Temperatures should remain 60 to 72 degrees Fahrenheit during the day and 65 degrees Fahrenheit at night.
+Temperatures should remain 65 to 75 degrees Fahrenheit during the day and 65 to 70 degrees Fahrenheit at night.